CaptainCrowbar/unicorn-lib/unicorn/string.md

 * `template <typename C, typename IntType> void str_expand_tabs_in(basic_string<C>& str, initializer_list<IntType> tabs, Crow::Flagset flags = {})`

 Expand tab characters to spaces.
-If the input string contains multiple lines (delimited by any of the standard Unicoed line break characters), each line will be expanded separately.
+If the input string contains multiple lines (delimited by any of the standard Unicode line break characters), each line will be expanded separately.
 The `tabs` argument is a list of tab positions, passed either as a range of integers, or as an explicit braced initializer list of integers.
 The `flags` argument indicates which units will be used to